programming-notes/active-record-intro-validations-challenge/README.md

 # Active Record Intro:  Validations

 ## Summary
 In this challenge, we'll be working with Active Record validations.
-When we defined database tables in SQL or our migrations, we might have added a constraint to a column like `NOT NULL`, meaning that a value for column must be present.
-Or, we might have specified a character limit some fields:  `VARCHAR(64)`.
+When we defined database tables in SQL or our migrations, we might have added a constraint to a column like `NOT NULL`, meaning that a value for the column must be present.
+Or, we might have specified a character limit for some fields—for example, `VARCHAR(64)`.
 These are called *constraints* and they guard against bad data getting into our database.

-They are limited, however, because a database can only do limited testing against a datum.
-It can't do Regex matches or association testing.
-Therefore you should **augment** your constraints with Active Record validations.
+Database constraints are a necessary part of keeping our databases clear.
+However, they are not a failsafe because a database can only do limited testing against a datum.
+It can't do regular expression matching or association testing.
+Therefore we should augment your constraints at the database layer with Active Record validations at the application layer.
+In short, we should use both constraints and validations to protect our databases.

-**YOU SHOULD USE ===> BOTH <=== CONSTRAINTS AND VALIDATIONS**

-For example, when we try to save a new record to the database, Active Record will validate the object before attempting to save it.
+How do Active Record validations help protect our database?
+When we attempt to save a new record to the database, Active Record will validate the object before attempting to save it.
 If everything checks out, Active Record will run the SQL `INSERT` query.
-If there's a problem with any of our object's attributes, Active Record will not run the SQL query.
+If there's a problem any our object (e.g., it's missing a required attribute), Active Record will not run the SQL query, and we'll never even attempt to write to the database.

 ```ruby
 class Dog < ActiveRecord::Base